shafiulmondol/text-summarizer-python/README.md

 # text-summarizer-python
 By using this, you can get your text summary. like that how many words, uppercase letter. lowercase letter, space, number etc. are used in your text.
+# For test you can use :
+Hello WORLD, My name is SHAFIUL Islam.
+I am 21 years old and currently studying Computer Science.
+My CGPA is 3.85 and I have solved 1234 programming problems.
+Last month I solved 45 problems in one week and 12.12 hours were spent on coding practice.
+I know Python, C, C++, JavaScript, HTML, CSS, and SQL.
+My favorite calculations are 100+200, 500-300, 25*4, and 100/5.
+You can contact me at shafiul@gmail.com or visit my profile #Programmer @Developer.
+Sometimes I use symbols like $, %, &, !, ?, :, ;, (, ), [, ], {, }, <, >, and _ while writing code.
+Machine Learning, Deep Learning, AI, Data Science, and Computer Vision are my favorite fields.
+In 2025 I completed 365 days of continuous learning and my target is to reach Google within the next 5 years.